microsoft/playwright/docs/src/locators.md

 await page.GetByRole("button").CountAsync();
 ```

-You can explicitly opt-out from strictness check by telling Playwright which element to use when multiple element match, through [`method: Locator.first`], [`method: Locator.last`], and [`method: Locator.nth`].
+You can explicitly opt-out from strictness check by telling Playwright which element to use when multiple elements match, through [`method: Locator.first`], [`method: Locator.last`], and [`method: Locator.nth`].
 These methods are **not recommended** because when your page changes, Playwright may click on an element you did not intend.
-Instead, follow best practices below to create a locator that uniquely identifies the target element.
+Instead, follow best practices above to create a locator that uniquely identifies the target element.